By Roy Burner - Minister of the Gospel

 It is unfortunate that many professing the name of Christ; especially in many Western nations, have yet to make the complete changeover to a new life in Christ; still desiring to straddle the fence between the old life and new, still desiring the things of this world; giving no consideration for closure of such.

-The Old Testament gives a prime example of a time for closure, in telling of King Hezekiah, who began to reign when he was 25 years old.
-Scripture reveals: And he did that which was right in the sight of the Lord, according to all that David his father had done.
-He in the first year of his reign, in the first month, opened the doors of the house of the Lord, and repaired them (2 Chronicles 29:1-3).
+The Old Testament gives a prime example of a time for closure, in telling of King Hezekiah, saying: And he did that which was right in the sight of the Lord, according to all that David his father had done.
+He in the first year of his reign, in the first month, opened the doors of the house of the Lord, and repaired them (2 Chronicles 29:2-3).

-King Hezekiah instantly, the first month of His reign, began a time for closure towards the pagan influences of the past.
+King Hezekiah begin instantly towards a time for closure of the pagan influences of the past.
 There is a dire need today for once godly nations to immediately institute a time for closure of the ungodliness that has been allowed to reign in the land.
 However, many have become so blinded towards acceptance that they are not willing to bring restoration, as that of king Hezekiah.

-In the days of the prophet Amos, a future restoration is noted, in the words of the Lord: In that day will I raise up the tabernacle of David that is fallen, and to close (or repair) the breaches thereof: and I will raise up his ruins, and I will build it as the days of old (Amos 9:11).
+In the days of the prophet Amos, a future restoration is noted, in the words of the Lord: In that day will I raise up the tabernacle of David that is fallen, and close up (or repair) the breaches (or damages) thereof: and I will raise up his ruins, and I will build it as in the days of old (Amos 9:11).

 A Bible commentary noted: Though fallen to decay, ordinances changed, or no longer attended to, yet it would be raised again, with even greater accomplishments, in the latter days.
 This was a spiritual insight into the future, revealing that restoration would be in great numbers, holiness would be restored, with spiritually and brotherly love restored.